 1.)
 Bluffview/Zombie West – A nice mix of flow, technical, and fun elements.
 A favorite of many people I’ve talked to.
 Park at Bluff View Park in Glenco/Wildwood.
 Bluffview is at the low-end of intermediate for most of the trail but there are a few spots that are quite challenging that I have yet to master.
 But mostly, it is a smooth, fun, flowy trail.
 It’ll take you down to the Al Foster trail to meet up with Zombie West or the Rock Hollow trail.
 We recommend for first-timers here, heading up the Rock Hollow trail and then riding Zombie West counter-clockwise as it reduces the amount of climbing you have to do on Zombie.

 On Zombie West, you are very aware that you are riding on the side of of a hill most the time.
-It’s be a rather steep uphill on your right and a rather steep downhill on your left for the majority of your ride.
+It’s generally a rather steep uphill on your right and a rather steep downhill on your left for the majority of your ride.
 Occasional rock gardens and banked turns keep it all interesting.
 I find Zombie West to be right in the middle of the intermediate level and is perfect for my skill level.
 Challenging but still fun.
 Learn more at GORC

 2.)
 Beulah at Greensfelder – A fun and challenging 4.3 mile single-track intermediate mountain bike trail with lots of technical rock gardens strewn among a hard pack dirt trail in Greensfelder County Park tucked in behind Six Flags St. Louis.
 A great place to develop your skills as a mountain biker as it has a nice mix of terrains that keep it fun and challenging.
 Read our full write-up.

 4.)
 Castlewood – The Mountain Ridge Connector and Grotpeter trails are lots of fun and solidly intermediate.
 They aren’t nearly as well maintained as some of the other trails in the area and sometimes there are spots with deep ruts but still some of my favorites.
-Mostly smooth hard-pack with more roots than rocks when their are slightly technical spots.
+Mostly smooth hard-pack with more roots than rocks when there are slightly technical spots.
 Most the challenge here is the good long climbs and very fun downhills.
 Learn more at GORC